omeka/omeka-s-enduser/docs/sites/site_pages.md

 ### Media embed

 Creates a block with one or more pieces of media associated with items in the item pool.
-In media blocks, multiple attachments stack vertically.

 ![media block with no media attached](../sites/sitesfiles/sitepg_media.png)

 The Media block has options for the display of the media:

+- Layout: choose from vertical or horizontal.
+- Media display: choose from embed media or thumbnail only.
-- Thumbnail type: choose from large, medium, and square.
+- Image type: choose from large, medium, and square.
-- Thumbnail alignment: float left, float right, and center.
 - Set the attachment title as:
 	- item title (title of the attached item);
 	- media title (title of the specific piece of media you select associated with the item); or
 	- no title.

 !!! note
-	If you want media to appear beside a block of text, place a media block *above* an HTML block, select a smaller thumbnail size, and choose either float left or right for alignment.
+	If you want media to appear beside a block of text in the Normal flow layout, place a media block *above* an HTML block, select a smaller thumbnail size, and choose either float left or right for alignment.
 In the example below, the media has a thumbnail type of "medium", alignment "float right," and attachment title of the "item title":

 	![A block of lorem ipsum text with a right-aligned small image embedded at the top of the paragraph](../sites/sitesfiles/sitepg_mediaalign.png)

-	Placing a media block *after* an HTML block will cause the media to appear below the end of the HTML block contents.
+	Placing a media block *after* an HTML block in the Normal flow layout will cause the media to appear below the end of the HTML block contents.

 To **add media to the block**, click the "Add attachment" button.